swyddfa/esbonio/lib/esbonio/tests/workspaces/demo/rst/roles.rst

 Hover
 -----

-Esbonio provides documentation hovers for role targets, including
+``esbonio`` provides documentation hovers for role targets, including:

-- Local Python objects, for example
+- Local Python objects, for example:

   - :py:class:`counters.pattern.PatternCounter`
   - :meth:`counters.pattern.PatternCounter.fromstr`
   - :obj:`counters.pattern.DEFAULT_PATTERN`

-Hover over any of the above targets to see their associated content
+Hover over any of the above targets to see their associated content.

+``esbonio`` also provides documentation hovers for the roles themselves:

+- :pep-reference:`8`
+- :emphasis:``
+- :strong: